alerch97/alerch97/README.md

 - 🐍 Python is my progamming language of choice.
 But I'm planning also to get more into others like C#.
 - 📫 How to reach me: contact me on LinkedIn: www.linkedin.com/in/alerch97

-With my enthusiasm for programming, I am determined to start my career in software development.
+With my enthusiasm for programming, I am determined to start my career in AI and software development.
 I have 1.5 years of experience in R&D of machine learning models / AI with Python including data preparation.
 Highlights include the successful development of an AI-based manufacturability check of virtual products and a predictive maintenance AI including an ETL process of time series data.

 In private projects and further education courses, I am gaining knowledge in the development of web applications and desktop GUIs and how to bring them to production.